waynetee/tp/docs/DeveloperGuide.md

 4. Sort properties that are in the displayed list
    1. Test case: `sort property name desc`<br>
-      Expected: Sorted all properties in the displayed properties list by name in descending order.
+      Expected: Sorted all properties in the displayed property list by name in descending order.
    2. Test case: `sort property name`<br>
-      Expected: As there is no sort direction given, properties are not sorted.
+      Expected: As there is no sort direction given, error message is shown.

 ### Exporting and importing data

 1. Testing properties export/import CSV
    1. Remove `propertywhiz.json` file in the /data folder.
    2. Run `PropertyWhiz` to obtain an initialized list of properties and buyers.
-   3. Enter Command: `export properties`, select a CSV file at a convenient location.<br>
+   3. Enter Command: `export property`, select a CSV file at a convenient location.<br>
       Expected: CSV file is created, containing a header and 1 property per row.
    4. Enter Command: `clear` to clear existing properties and buyers.
-   5. Enter Command: `import properties` from the CSV file.<br>
+   5. Enter Command: `import property` from the CSV file.<br>
       Expected: Properties are successfully imported.
-   6. Enter Command: `import properties` from the CSV file.<br>
+   6. Enter Command: `import property` from the CSV file.<br>
       Expected: Import properties failed due to duplicates.
 2. Repeat the commands above to test for buyers.